0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 ## Intro
 Ransomware is one of the most simple , yet significant threats facing organizations today.
 Unsuprisingly, the rise and continuing development of ransomware led to a plentitude of research aimed at detecting and preventing it.
 AV vendors , independent security reseachers and academies all proposing various solutions to mitigate the threat.
-In this blogpost we are going to walkthrough the design of RansomGuard - an anti-ransomware filter driver we developed , as well as cover the required internals along the way.<br/>
+In this blogpost we are going to walkthrough the design and development of RansomGuard and cover the required internals along the way.<br/>

 ## Entropy
 Entropy is a measure of randomness within a set of data.
 When referenced in the context of information theory and cybersecurity, most people are referring to Shannon Entropy.
 This is a specific algorithm that returns a value between 0 and 8 were values near 8 indicate that the data is very random, while values near 0 indicate that the data is very homodulous.<br />